Aliases for RAMP2 Gene

 GeneCards Summary for RAMP2 Gene

 RAMP2 (Receptor Activity Modifying Protein 2) is a Protein Coding gene.
-Diseases associated with RAMP2 include pheochromocytoma.
-Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
+Diseases associated with RAMP2 include Pheochromocytoma.
+Among its related pathways are Presynaptic function of Kainate receptors and Signaling by GPCR.
 GO annotations related to this gene include protein transporter activity and coreceptor activity.
 An important paralog of this gene is RAMP1.

 UniProtKB/Swiss-Prot for RAMP2 Gene